ansys/pysystem-coupling/doc/source/contributing.rst

 from these classes.

 Because multiple versions of the API classes can exist, you must set the ``PYSYC_DOC_BUILD_VERSION`` environment variable to tell the documentation build which version to use.
-Because there is no default for this environment variable, you *must* set it.
+Given that there is no default for this environment variable, you *must* set it.
 The value should be a string in the same form as the ``<version>`` component of the ``api_<version>`` directory.
-For example, "23_1"..
+For example, "23_1".

-With this variable set, execute this code to build the documentation:
+With this variable set, run this code to build the documentation:

 .. code::